What Does Retinol Do: Retinol For Skin & Acne + Side Effects

 Are there natural alternatives?

 If your skin refuses to cooperate with retinol, have no fear—bakuchiol is here.
 Bakuchiol is a compound found in Psoralea corylifolia, or babchi, a flowering Asian plant.
 It also has retinol-like properties, making it a natural and gentler alternative to retinol.
-Bakuchiol works by regulating genes in a similar manner yet causes "less dryness, redness, and irritation compared to retinol," notes Palm.
+Bakuchiol works by regulating genes11 in a similar manner yet causes "less dryness, redness, and irritation compared to retinol," notes Palm.